matta174/python_practice/README.md

 print(message)
 ```

 The above code shows how math functions work in python.
-The + and - signs work as you would expect however be careful as in most programming languages, Python included == actually means 'is equal to' when evaluating certain functions.
+The + and - signs work as you would expect however be careful as in most programming languages, Python included.
+When you see == , this actually means 'is equal to' when evaluating certain functions.
 You may have noticed another new thing showing up, ```print("5 + 3 = " + str(5+3)) ``` str tells python to print whatever is enveloped to print as a string rather than whatever other value.
+Everything above outputs:

+>5 + 3 = 8
+4 * 2 = 8
+16 / 2 = 8.0
+2^3 = 8
+My favorite number is: 33 pretty neat huh?

 ### Chapter 3